Two Calyxt® TALEN® gene-edited products in the marketplace

 According to Jim Blome, Calyxt CEO, these agreements are key steps “in monetizing our proprietary gene-editing technology” and executing go-to-market strategies.
 Calyxt says it uses its TALEN® gene-editing technology to “revolutionize the way the world uses plants to solve problems.”

-The Non-GMO Project’s Standard defines all crops and products developed using new forms of biotechnology and gene-editing techniques, which includes TALEN®, as GMOs.
-We share this information to further one of the Project’s primary goals of creating greater transparency in the supply chain and ensure that you have the information you need to make the best choices for your brand and consumers.
+The Non-GMO Project’s Standard defines all crops and products developed using biotechnology, including new gene-editing techniques, as GMOs.
+We share this information to further one of the Project’s primary goals of creating greater transparency in the supply chain, ensuring you have the information you need to make the best choices for you, your brand, and your family.